Virginia Coach Tony Bennett will be a little like Ted Lasso as he works with mostly new faces

-“I learned Ted Lasso is a really good [Apple TV] show,” Bennett said Tuesday during ACC men’s basketball media day, adding the Emmy-winning comedy-drama about a college football coach turned manager of an English soccer club has become his wife’s favorite series.
+“I learned Ted Lasso is a really good [Apple TV Plus] show,” Bennett said Tuesday during ACC men’s basketball media day, adding the Emmy-winning comedy about a college football coach turned manager of an English soccer club has become his wife’s favorite series.

 There are similarities between Bennett’s task this season and that of Ted Lasso, played by Jason Sudeikis, who uses creative methods of motivation to varying degrees of success in both American football, which he knows well, and the European version, which is foreign to him.

-At the top of that list is attempting to get a host of new players to understand and embrace the culture Bennett has installed at Virginia, where he is entering his 13th year of a tenure that includes a national championship in 2019 as well as five ACC regular season and two tournament titles.
+At the top of that list is attempting to get a host of new players to understand and embrace the culture Bennett has installed at Virginia, where he is entering the 13th year of a tenure that includes a national championship in 2019 as well as five ACC regular season and two tournament titles.

 Only one full-time starter, senior Kihei Clark, is back for the Cavaliers this season.
-The other only regular member of the rotation returning is sophomore Reece Beekman, who started 20 of 25 games playing with Clark in the backcourt.
+The other regular member of the rotation returning is sophomore Reece Beekman, who started 20 of 25 games playing with Clark in the backcourt.

-Gone are top three scorers Sam Hauser, Jay Huff and Trey Murphy III, selected in the first round (No. 17 overall) in July’s NBA draft.
+Gone are top three scorers Sam Hauser, Jay Huff and Trey Murphy III, who was selected No. 17 overall in July’s NBA draft.
 Hauser and Murphy provided most of Virginia’s firepower from three-point range last season, and Huff, also capable from behind the arc, was the primary rim protector.

-It’s unclear who immediately is in line to fill those important roles, but Kadin Shedrick, according to Bennett, will have an opportunity to be in the mix.
-At 6 feet 11, the redshirt sophomore played sparingly last season and missed eight games with an illness not related to the virus.
+It’s unclear who is in line to fill those important roles, but Kadin Shedrick, according to Bennett, will have an opportunity to be in the mix.
+The 6-foot-11 redshirt sophomore played sparingly last season and missed eight games with an illness not related to the virus.

 “In terms of replacing Jay and Sam, I think that I bring different things to the table,” said Shedrick, who played in 11 of the Cavaliers’ 25 games last season.
 “I think that I can be more active in ball screens and things such as that.
 I think that Jay and Sam brought incredible scoring, and I hope that I can at least halfway fill the shoes.”